-The race for the best supporting actress category for a drama series is as brimming with talent as ever, and the fact that none of the nominees from last year would be returning this year (save one: the lady that sits on the Iron Throne currently) including the fantastic trio of Alexis Bledel, Ann Dowd and Yvonne Strahovski from the excellent Hulu drama ‘The Handmaid’s Tale’, Millie Bobby Brown from ‘Stranger Things’, Vanessa Kirby from ‘The Crown’ and Thandie Newton from ‘Westworld’ who is also the current reigning champion, we are looking at a completely fresh slate, and with that, possibly exciting new talent or an opportunity for returning actors who couldn’t secure a nomination up until last time.
+The race for the best supporting actress category for a drama series is as brimming with talent as ever, and the fact that none of the nominees from last year are returning this year (save one: the last lady to sit on the intact Iron Throne before this year’s disastrous finale) including the fantastic trio of Alexis Bledel, Ann Dowd and Yvonne Strahovski from the excellent Hulu drama ‘The Handmaid’s Tale’, Millie Bobby Brown from ‘Stranger Things’, Vanessa Kirby from ‘The Crown’ and Thandie Newton from ‘Westworld’ who is also the current reigning champion, we are looking at a completely fresh slate, albeit one with familiar faces, and with that, possibly exciting new talent or an opportunity for returning actors who couldn’t secure a nomination up until last time.

-I have been sure to include personal favourites (that I might be admittedly biased towards) in all my predictions, and Chrissy Metz would be my pick for the same for this category.
+I have been sure to include personal favourites (that I might be admittedly biased towards) in all my predictions, and Chrissy Metz was my pick for the same for this category.
 Her character on the show, Kate Pearson is sensitive, smart and well developed, not to mention unreasonably cute and Metz embodies all of that perfectly.
 Even when I discount personal bias, her credentials would basically echo my sentiment: she has been on the Emmy nomination list in 2017 and also landed a spot twice consecutively on the Golden Globes list of nominations.
-Pretty strong for a nomination consideration, I’d say.
+I had considered pretty strong chances for a nomination consideration for her, maybe next year.

-Although not too widely recognised in the awards circuit for her role as Beth Pearson in the beloved NBC family drama, 2019 might just be the year to change that since an increasing number of critics and prediction pundits have been taking notice of her in the role.
-Although I too have grown increasingly fond of her in the extremely likeable show, I have to admit that her nomination would be completely subject to how many of the actors slated below slip from the nominations slate.
-It is also unlikely that both Chrissy Metz and Susan Kalechi Watson will be nominated from the same show for the same category, but if I have to logically pick from the two despite completely adoring Metz, it will have to be Watson.
+I would be forced to say that ‘This is Us’ has been royally snubbed at the Emmys for the acting categories, and she too would seem like an example.
+Although not too widely recognised in the awards circuit for her role as Beth Pearson in the beloved NBC family drama, 2019 could have been the year to change that since an increasing number of critics and prediction pundits took notice of her in the role.
+Although I too grew increasingly fond of her in the extremely likeable show, I did admit that her nomination would be completely subject to how many of the actors slated earlier slipped from the nominations slate.
+Things turned out quite the opposite, but there is always another time.